-Distinctive Features of BoK2019 include a range of events and presentation modalities that are designed so that the conference attendees can experience a variety of opportunities for exchange and engagement with an emphasis on the connections between research inquiries operating within and across art and science.
+Distinctive Features of BoK2019 included a range of events and presentation modalities that were designed so that the conference attendees could experience a variety of opportunities for exchange and engagement with an emphasis on the connections between research inquiries operating within and across art and science.

-The keynotes will consist of paired presentations.
-Each keynote presenter will speak for 30 minutes before entering into a conversation on an agreed upon project, processes, experiment and/or outcome of embodied research in art and science, before taking questions from the audience.
+The keynotes consisted of paired presentations.
+Each keynote presenter spoke for 30 minutes before entering into a conversation on an agreed upon project, processes, experiment and/or outcome of embodied research in art and science, before taking questions from the audience.
 You can watch videos of the keynote conversations here.

-Conference Sessions will allow delegates to nominate a presentation modality:
+Conference Sessions allowed delegates to nominate a presentation modality:

 - Scholarly papers – 20 minutes + 10 minutes Q&A.